EventKit/pelias-api/README.md

 Note: This is required for use of the `convert` endpoint.
 [See VeniceGeo Repo](https://github.com/venicegeo/geotrans-mgrs-converter)

-Once you have the GeoTrans container running, you will need to set the `ENV GEOTRANS_IP` and `ENV GEOTRANS_PORT` in this repository's docker file.
+Once you have the GeoTrans container running, you will need to set the `ENV GEOTRANS_URL` in this repository's docker file.
 You can set these to your host:port or the GeoTrans container's IP and port at which it is exposed.

 ## Build and run Pelias-API alone